TGOlson/nba-graph/README.md

 All output data is stored in `./data`.
 Initial downloads are stored as raw `.html` files (which is later parsed into `.json`).

 Some download commands have dependencies on other data before they can be run.
-It is suggested to run download commands in the order listed above (leadgue index -> team index -> team ...).
+It is suggested to run download commands in the order listed above (league index -> team index -> team ...).

 _note: some commands may take a while to finish as basketball-reference severly rate limits requests_